Grace

 Tuan Commentary

-Grace has success.
-The yielding comes and gives form to the firm.
-Therefore, 'in small matters it is favorable to undertake something.'
-The firm ascends and gives form to the yielding.
-Thus 'the great practice of the ceremonial.'
-Such is the Tao of heaven.
-Contemplating the forms of heaven, one attains to the changes of the times.
-Such is the Tao of man.
+Grace succeeds.
+The yielding comes and gives form to the firm, therefore in small matters it is favorable to go forward.
+The firm rises and gives form to the yielding.
+This is the pattern of heavenly adornment.
+Civilized clarity joined with stillness is the pattern of human adornment.
+By observing the patterns of heaven, one discerns the changes of the times.
+By observing the patterns of human culture, one transforms and completes the world.

 Great Image